OctopusDeploy/docs/src/pages/docs/tasks/prioritize-tasks.md

 :::

 ## Task queue priority
 In Octopus **2024.2** we have redesigned the task system.
-Each task will be assigned a weight and the task queue will evaluate the weight when picking up the task.
-Currently there are six different factors, listed in order of their significance:
+Tasks are processed based on their priority, in this order:
 * Queued tasks that are moved to the top
-* Tasks created by a prioritized task
+* Tasks created from a prioritized deployment or runbook
-* Prioritized tasks
-* Tasks created by a regular task
-* Regular task
+* Regular tasks

+Within each category, tasks are handled on a first in, first out basis.

 ## Lifecycle phases